Electric Vehicle Frequently Asked Questions

 The WattPlan for Electric Vehicles may help you better compare different electric vehicles with a conventional gas car.

-With TOU rates, you pay more per kilowatt-hour when electricity demand is higher and less when demand is lower.
-This is to incentivize customers to shift their EV charging to times when other demand is low and excess electricity generation is available, which helps us operate more efficiently and keep your costs down.
+A: With TOU rates, you pay less per kilowatt-hour during times which best serve the grid and more when electricity demand is higher.
+This is to incentivize customers to shift their EV charging to times when electric demand is low, when there is excess electricity generation available, which helps us operate more efficiently, which may enable the integration of more renewables, and keep your costs down.

-Rates Answers: If I am a Net Energy Metering (NEM) customer, can I continue to use NEM on the EV Rate?
+Q: If I am a Net Energy Metering (NEM) customer, can I continue to use NEM on the TOU rate?

-Yes.
+A: Yes, enrolling on a TOU rate does not change your NEM status.
 Any excess power you send from your renewable energy installation (like solar panels) will be credited to your account at the same rate you would pay if you took power from the grid at that time.
+Customers providing excess power under during the mid-day TOU-RI will be credited at the lower Mid-Day rate.

-Rates Answers: Can I get a copy of the EV rates?
+Q: Can I get a copy of the electric vehicle rates?

 Hybrids that do not plug-in to recharge their batteries do not qualify.
 Neither do "neighborhood EVs" (NEVs) and medium-speed electric vehicles (MSEVs) which the U.S. Department of Transportation classify as low-speed vehicles, not exceeding speeds of 35 miles per hour.